ValveSoftware/SteamVR-for-Linux/README.md

 **SteamVR on Linux is only supported on the latest version of the Steam Beta Client**.
 Make sure you are opted into the public Beta of the Steam client or SteamVR will not run due to missing dependencies.

+For discussions and questions, please use the SteamVR for Linux forum at http://steamcommunity.com/app/250820/discussions/5/.

+For bugs, please file an issue on this github issue tracker. https://github.com/ValveSoftware/SteamVR-for-Linux/issues

 ## GRAPHICS DRIVER REQUIREMENTS

 SteamVR is built on top of the Vulkan API and requires the latest Vulkan drivers.